koenrane/KR-new-site/content/import/understanding-and-controlling-a-maze-solving-policy-network.md

 Each of these 128 residual add channels is a 16x16 grid.
 For channel 55, moving the cheese e.g. to the left will [equivariantly](https://en.wikipedia.org/wiki/Equivariant_map) move channel 55's positive activations to the left.
 There are several channels like this, in fact:

 <video autoplay loop muted playsinline src="https://assets.turntrout.com/static/images/posts/z5jub7jnrdc7c71vhbpa.mp4" type="video/mp4"><source src="https://assets.turntrout.com/static/images/posts/z5jub7jnrdc7c71vhbpa.mp4" type="video/mp4"></video>

-<br/>Figure: By visually inspecting the 128 residual addition output channels, Peli and Alex found eleven channels which visibly and equivariantly track the location of the cheese.
+Figure: By visually inspecting the 128 residual addition output channels, Peli and Alex found eleven channels which visibly and equivariantly track the location of the cheese.
 Namely: 7, 8, 42, 44, 55, 77, 82, 88, 89, 99, 113.

 To retarget the agent as shown in the GIF, modify channel 55's activations by _clamping a single activation to have a large positive value_, and then complete the forward pass normally.